 - Biergarten Viktualienmarkt: A lovely beer garden in the centre of Munich.
 Great for people watching and checking out the nearby market stalls.

 - Braunauer Hof: Classic Bavarian-style restaurant and beer garden.
 You can enjoy your beer and snack on traditional German fare inside or outside.

 - Hofbräuhaus: A must when it comes to Munich attractions.
-Established as the Royal Brewery of the Kingdom or Bavaria in 1589, Hofbräuhaus has been a staple of Munich’s history.
+Established as the Royal Brewery of the Kingdom of Bavaria in 1589, Hofbräuhaus has been a staple of Munich’s history.
 Here you’ll find all the traditional elements of Bavaria.

-- Löwenbräukeller: Not only does Löwenbräukeller host one of Oktoberfest’s most popular tents, it also was the first beer hall with napkins and tablecloths.
+- Löwenbräukeller: Not only does Löwenbräukeller host one of Oktoberfest’s most popular tents, but it also was the first beer hall with napkins and tablecloths.
 Must have been quite the talk back in 1883.
 Today, you can enjoy a local fare with your beer.